 Above you can see Frankie and Sue at work on their wide warps.
 We were lucky to have bars on the doors to which we could attach the looms which also provided a place with good natural lighting for doing the pick-up.

-This was a class of mixed levels and here you can see Beth who was in the beginner group alongside Diane, a more experienced backstrap loom weaver.
+This was a group of mixed levels and here you can see Beth who a beginner alongside Diane, a more experienced backstrap loom weaver.

 Now I am back with Sue and Robert on the farm.
 While I hear tractors rumble by and sheep baa-ing I am here tapping away at the computer on my last day in Hartfordshire.
-Tomorrow I am off to The Netherlands to give a beginner workshop in the studio of Marijke Van Epen.
+Tomorrow I am off to The Netherlands to weave in the studio of Marijke Van Epen.

 Yesterday was a gorgeous English summer day and I learned a few more things…